$0 Destination Wedding Guide — Legal Requirements, Vendor Hiring & Guest Logistics

 Legal Requirements by Country — Segmented by Your Citizenship

-This is the section that no other guide offers.
-Legal marriage requirements depend on where you're from, not just where you're going.
-The guide gives you specific, printable checklists for US, UK, Canadian, Australian, and NZ couples — covering the documents you need, the timelines for obtaining them, and the exact offices you'll deal with.
-Covers popular destinations including Mexico, Italy, Jamaica, Greece, Thailand, Spain, Portugal, and the Caribbean.
-Includes the "blood test reality check" for Mexico (yes, it varies by state), the Ferragosto warning for August weddings in Italy, and the post-Brexit documentation changes for UK couples in Europe.
+An American marrying in Italy needs an Atto Notorio sworn at the US Embassy.
+An Australian needs a CNI from DFAT.
+A Canadian discovers their government doesn't even issue a CNI — they get a "Statement in Lieu" that regularly confuses foreign officials who've never seen one.
+Every guide you've found so far assumes you're American and ignores these differences.
+This one gives you specific, printable checklists for US, UK, Canadian, Australian, and NZ couples — covering the documents you need, the timelines for obtaining them, and the exact offices you'll deal with.
+Covers Mexico, Italy, Jamaica, Greece, Thailand, Spain, Portugal, and the Caribbean.
+Includes the blood test reality check for Mexico (requirements vary by state), the Ferragosto warning for August weddings in Italy, and the post-Brexit documentation changes for UK couples in Europe.

 Symbolic vs. Legal Wedding Decision Framework